 The optimization-based IK approach enables easy inclusion of constraints and regularization terms.
 To improve robot stability near singularities, a regularization term maximizes manipulability~\cite{haviland2020purely}:

 When using VR controllers, end-effector tracking activates when the user holds the \texttt{grip} button.
-For stable, intuitive experience, the system uses relative motion: the robot's end-effector tracks controller displacement relative to its state when \texttt{grip} was first pressed.
+For a stable, intuitive experience, the system uses relative motion: the robot's end-effector tracks controller displacement relative to its state when \texttt{grip} was first pressed.

 Auxiliary motion trackers can be attached to the user's body (e.g., elbow) to introduce additional pose constraints into the QP-based IK.
-This enables nuanced control over robot full-body posture by mapping operator positions to equivalent robot links, particularly useful for resolving null-space redundancies and achieving anthropomorphic motions.
+This enables nuanced control over the robot's whole-body posture by mapping operator positions to equivalent robot links, particularly useful for resolving null-space redundancies and achieving anthropomorphic motions.